 Are all cancer patients at risk, or only those currently receiving treatment?

 Patients who are currently receiving certain treatments for cancer are at higher risk than those who are in remission.
 Patients who are in the first year after stem cell transplantation could be at higher risk for complications if they become infected with COVID-19.
 Those who are beyond one year from transplantation and are still considered to be immunocompromised may have an increased risk for complications.
 We suggest that you consult with your provider on any concerns you may have.

 Should I wear a mask?

-- Any patients exhibiting symptoms who are seeking care will be provided a medical face mask for their clinical visit.
+- Any patients exhibiting symptoms who are seeking care will be provided a medical mask for their clinical visit.

 Should I wash my hands or use sanitizer/wipes more often than others?
 Should I do anything special?

 Everyone should wash their hands frequently.
 You should:

 - Wash your hands for 20 seconds with soap and water, or use sanitizer with a greater than 60% alcohol content.